zsteinkamp/steinkamp.us/pages/posts/2023-06-17_st-lucia-recap.md

 {% captionedimage src="/images/2023-06-17_st-lucia/IMG_9211.JPG" caption="Breakfast one day." /%}
 {% captionedimage src="/images/2023-06-17_st-lucia/IMG_8862.JPG" caption="Passion fruit from the breakfast bar, omelet and toast behind." /%}

-We booked a boat tour of the west side of the island from Bong Boy Tours.
+We booked a boat tour of the west side of the island from Benny's Boat Tours.
 Nick was the salesperson working our beach, and he was another guy I had some great conversations with to help me understand what life was really like on St Lucia.
 One thing that I found interesting was that Nick and most others that I talked with generally appreciate the opportunities that the tourism industry is providing to them.
 This is a really interesting topic to me -- the balance between local culture and tourism income.
 Conversations with Nick and others helped me to see the virtue of the tourism dollars.

 Rasta D was our guide on the boat tour.